arduino/help-center-content/content/Education and Kits/Registration/Find-the-activation-code-for-an-Arduino-Education-kit.md

 * Arduino Greenhouse Kit
 * Arduino Student Kit

+> [!NOTE]
+>
+> * The **Arduino CTC 101 Program Full** and the **Arduino Engineering Kit** include activation codes but no longer require registration since their courses are now free.
-* Arduino Explore IoT Kit Rev2 offers two demo lessons, you'll need a Cloud School Plan to fully access the course.
+> * The **Arduino Explore IoT Kit Rev2** includes two demo lessons.
+To access the full course, you need a [Cloud School Plan](https://cloud.arduino.cc/plans/).
+> * The **Arduino Oplà IoT Kit** includes a code for 12 free months of the [Cloud Maker Plan](https://cloud.arduino.cc/plans/).
+While the online content is free, some projects require a premium Cloud plan to support their templates.

 ## Find the activation code {#find-code}